Mobile-Apps-Academy/TypewriterTextViewSwiftUI/README.md

    ```
 ### Usage

-1. How to create the side view
+1. How to create the text view

 ```swift
 TypewriterTextView(text: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.", font: .body)